githubutsav/eth-prediction/README.md

 - Model Training: Uses LSTM networks to train on historical Ethereum price data.
 - Price Prediction: Predicts Ethereum's price for the next 30 days.
 - Visualization: Displays actual vs predicted price data using graphs to visualize trends.

+## Setup and Installation

+To run this project locally, please follow the steps below: